-Dr. Lars Klein, Senior Lecturer / Akademischer Rat a.Z. has been with the Euroculture Programme at the University of Göttingen since 2008.
-He has studied North American Studies and Philosophy at the Freie Universität Berlin and the University of Basel.
-Moreover, he holds a PhD in Modern and Contemporary History from the Georg-August-University Göttingen.
+Dr. Lars Klein, Senior Lecturer / Akademischer Rat a.Z., has been with the Euroculture Programme at the University of Göttingen since 2008.
+He studied North American Studies and Philosophy at the Freie Universität Berlin and the University of Basel and holds a PhD in Modern and Contemporary History from the Georg-August-University Göttingen.

 Before joining Euroculture, Lars Klein held a PhD-scholarship in the DFG-funded research training group "Generation History.
 Generational Dynamics and Historical Change in 19th and 20th Century" at the University of Göttingen.
-He was research associate at the Department of History at the University of Braunschweig from 2003-2005 in a project on "The History of War Reporting in the 20th Century" funded by the German Foundation for Peace Research (Deutsche Stiftung Friedensforschung).
-His dissertation dealt with "The 'Vietnam Generation' of War Reporters – An American Myth between Vietnam and Iraq".
+He also was research associate at the Department of History at the University of Braunschweig in a project on "The History of War Reporting in the 20th Century" funded by the German Foundation for Peace Research (Deutsche Stiftung Friedensforschung).
+Lars Klein has held lectureships at the John-F.-Kennedy-Institute of the FU Berlin and was project consultant for "Diversity and Restraint.
+European Perspectives of Power, Culture and Peace" at the Berghof Research Center in Berlin from 2003 to 2005.
+His dissertation dealt with "The 'Vietnam Generation' of War Reporters.
+An American Myth between Vietnam and Iraq".